Skip to main content

 Supported Iterator Operations

-• epoch timestamp: If an epoch timestamp is provided, this informs the Netskope endpoint to begin log consumption starting at this time.
+• epoch timestamp: If an epoch timestamp is provided, this informs the Netskope endpoint to begin log consumption in one hour batches from this timestamp.
+You will need to use the Next operation to fetch more logs.

 • next: The next operation value requests the next page of data from the Netskope endpoint.